 Frozen is a major, major contender for this, despite having a bodycount of only 2 minor characters (the King and Queen), and the villains punished justly without death.
 The film features childhood trauma, dead parents, murderous noblemen, a comic relief character that spends the movie dreaming about what would kill him, and the entire cast nearly dying in a massive snowstorm near the end.

 Even in comparison to the first movie, The Lion King II: Simba's Pride is perhaps even darker.
 Its Villain Song is considered much more intense than that of the first, subjects like child abuse and war are dealt with much more bluntly, and the violence is both heavier and more frequent.

-Disney's Pinocchio.
-That thing was dark both literally and metaphorically.
+Disney's Pinocchio is dark both literally and metaphorically.
 There's a few really horrifying sequences such as the scene where a boy is seen turning into a donkey, made even worse when we see tons of other boys being turned into donkeys who are either sold to the salt mines or kept to pull the carriage to take more boys to the island to meet the same horrifying fate.
 Even more unusual for a Disney film, there are three different people who serve as villains (four if you count Monstro), and all of them get away with the things they do, including the ruthless coachmen who kidnaps boys and turns them into donkeys.

 Mulan thoroughly addresses the subject of war, and the grim consequences thereof, including the implied large-scale murder of the innocent and the grieving family members of those killed.
-Unfortunately, it is ruined by the inescapable comic relief that plagues it.
+Unfortunately for some, the comic relief may ruin the mood of these scenes.

 And Mulan's strategic avalanche-triggering makes her personally responsible for the deaths of hundreds of men, something you cannot say about any other Disney Princess.